BasilExpeditions/Reddit-Clone/README.md

 ## Existing Issues
 1.  :destroy method within comments_controller.erb kept having routing issues when targeting specific a comment :id, commented out for the time being until fixed also will be re-enabled when users can only delete their own posts and comments

-1.  :destroy method on post within controllers/post_controller.rb is redirecting to all communities path instead of existing community, also currently commented out
+1.  :destroy method on post within controllers/post_controller.rb is redirecting to all communities path instead of existing community, also currently commented out for the time being.

-1.
+1.  layout / Bootstrap cards not lining up with each other

-1.
+1.  bugs bugs bugs bugs